mo-eldahshoury/mo-eldahshoury/README.md

 - 👋 Hi, I’m @mo-eldahshoury
 - 👀 I’m interested in Computer science
-- 🌱 I’m currently learning Ai
+- 🌱 I’m currently learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/mohamed-el-dahshoury-0a51791b7/

 <!---
 mo-eldahshoury/mo-eldahshoury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.